-To create figure 2-17, proceed as follows:
+To reproduce the plot in Figure 2-20, proceed as follows:

-- I Click the Plot Parameters button on the Main toolbar. - 2 Click the Surface tab. - 3 On the Surface Data page, select Pressure Acoustics (acpr)>Pressure from the Predefined quantities list.
+I Click the Plot Parameters button on the Main toolbar.

-- 4 On the Height Data page, select the Height data check box. - 5 From the Predefined quantities list, select Pressure Acoustics (acpr)>Pressure. - 6 Click OK to generate the plot. - 7 Click the Headlight button on the Camera toolbar for clearer visualization.
+- 2 Click the Surface tab. - 3 On the Surface Data page, select Pressure Acoustics (acpr)>Pressure from the Predefined quantities list. - 4 On the Height Data page, select the Height data check box. - 5 From the Predefined quantities list, select Pressure Acoustics (acpr)>Pressure. - 6 Click OK to generate the plot. - 7 Click the Headlight button on the Camera toolbar for clearer visualization.

-To create Figure 2-18 and Figure 2-19 do the following:
+To create Figure 2-21 and Figure 2-22 do the following:

-- I Open the Domain Plot Parameters dialog box from the Postprocessing menu. - 2 Go to the Line/Extrusion page. - 3 In the Expression edit field, enter p. - 4 From the Boundary selection list, select boundary 4 and then click on Apply. - 5 To plot von Mises stress along the same boundary (Figure 2-19), enter mises_smpaxi in the Expression edit field, and then click OK.
+- I Open the Domain Plot Parameters dialog box from the Postprocessing menu. - 2 Go to the Line/Extrusion page. - 3 In the Expression edit field, enter p. - 4 From the Boundary selection list, select boundary 4 and then click on Apply. - 5 To plot von Mises stress along the same boundary (Figure 2-22), enter mises smpaxi in the Expression edit field, and then click OK.

-To create Figure 2-20, you need to define a far-field variable.
+To create Figure 2-23, you need to define a far-field variable.

-- I Assure that the Pressure Acoustics (acpr) is selected from the Model Tree, then open the Boundary Settings dialog box. - 2 Select Boundary 10 from the list and then click the Far-Field tab. - 3 Enter p_far in the Name edit field and then click OK. - 4 From the Solve menu, choose Update Model. - 5 Open the Domain Plot Parameters dialog box from the Postprocessing menu. - 6 Go to the Line/Extrusion page. - 7 Select Boundary 10 from the list of boundaries. - 8 Select Sound pressure level for p_far from the Predefined quantities list. - 9 Click the Expression button in the x-axis data area, and then click on the Expression button. - IO Enter atan2(z,r) in the Expression edit field and click OK. - II Click OK to create Figure 2-20.
+- I Assure that the Pressure Acoustics (acpr) is selected from the Model Tree, then open the Boundary Settings dialog box. - 2 Select Boundary 10, then click the Far-Field tab. - 3 Type p_far in the Name edit field, then click OK. - 4 From the Solve menu, choose Update Model. - 5 From the Postprocessing menu, open the Domain Plot Parameters dialog box. - 6 Go to the Line/Extrusion page.
+Select Boundary 10. - 7 From the Predefined quantities list, select Pressure Acoustics (acpr)>Sound pressure level for p_far. - 8 Click the Expression button in the x-axis data area, then click the Expression button. - 9 In the Expression edit field, type atan2(z,r).
+Click OK. - 10 Click OK to create Figure 2-23.